Last Updated on December 5, 2023 by Sharon Advik

 The rubberized grippy focus ring is a good size and turns firmly and accurately.

-On the front, you’ll find 55-millimeter filter threads along with segments proprietary coatings.
-On the back, you’ll find a nice metal mount with the tiniest rubber gasket you’ve ever seen.
+On the back, you’ll find a pleasant metal mount with the tiniest rubber gasket you’ve ever seen.

 So there is an attempt at least at some weather sealing.

-So, touching on the value of this lens a bit, it really is a fantastic lens.
-This is a decent lens at a reasonable price, but the Sigma definitely has some advantages in around 429 US dollars.
+So, touching on the value of this lens a bit, it is a fantastic lens.

-There’s really nothing available in this fast aperture range, even close to this price.
-And as far as a warranty is concerned, you’re covered with a sigma 7 plus a year warranty, depending on where you’re from.
+There’s nothing available in this fast aperture range, even close to this price.

 Overall, this lens has phenomenal value.

 For the most part, the autofocus is pretty quick; it’s reliable and silent.